eladsalama/grabcut/README.md

 The algorithm then refines this selection by modeling the foreground and background as Gaussian Mixture Models (GMMs) and iteratively optimizing the segmentation using min-cut/max-flow algorithms on a graph representation of the image.
 GrabCut is widely used in applications requiring precise object extraction from images.

-I worked on this assignment from scratch based on varius articles i found online as part of the course Fundamentals of Graphics, Image Processing, and Visualization.
+I worked on this assignment from scratch based on varius articles i found online as part of the course Fundamentals of Graphics, Image Processing, and Visualization durring my second year of studying in Tel-Aviv University.
 This project combines knowledge from Algorithms and Computer Vision and is written in python.

 results on chosen examples: